- Genre: Supernatural, fantasy, drama

 “These faeries, much like Mileth’s Tuatha and the Gwragedd Annwn, are thought to be the first inhabitants of the Isle of Man.
 These small earthbound fae prefer to go nude, and hop about of crow’s feet, leaving very distinct footprints.
 Hating artificial light, they stay out of the town of Rucesion, but swarm between the town and the Castle Dubhaimid.
 They are known for their strange habits, and hate the taste of salt and any presence of ash.
 It is said that after Hy-Brasyl burned, they sought refuge on the Isle of Man, for no other reason than to avoid the ashes which rained upon the whole of Temuair.
 They are quite easily brought to anger, though no legend tells of what an angered “Beggy” (as the Rucesion citizens call them) will do.
 Also, they are partial to snow, and might even enter the city if it means a chance to frolic in some wayward snowflakes.”

-That got considerably darker note than I had intended.
+That got considerably darker than I had intended.
 I’m just going to go with it.
 See, I have a feeling, a mix of hope and foreboding, that the Ancient Magus’ Bride will end on a much darker note than anyone (that hasn’t read the manga) expects.
 It’s not that I’m a fan of downer endings but I find the prospect interesting.
 Are you still following the show?

-Random thought – Am I the only one who keeps on saying the Ancient Mariner’s Bride?
+Random thoughts – Am I the only one who keeps on saying the Ancient Mariner’s Bride?
 If I get hit by a car, I would like Buddy to instantly forget about me.
 Considering how he casts me aside in favour of any newcomer, I think we’re on the same page.

 Favorite character: Rahab, Lindel is in second place.